pfink/openhab2-flicbutton/README.md

     Please consider that flicd does only accept connections from localhost by default.
 1. Start OpenHab 2
 1. Check if the bridge got up correctly within the Things menue of PaperUI.
-1. Buttons should get discovered automatically and can be added as read-only Switches via Paper UI
+1. Start the discovery on PaperUI.
+After initial discovery, new buttons should get discovered automatically when being added via simpleclient (only if background discovery is enabled).
-1. Now go to the PaperUI control page, press and hold the button -> the Switch should get "ON" as long as you hold the button
-1. Now you can either bind items to the pressed-switch channel and trigger something on state changes or directly react to the events triggered by the button and rawbutton channel.
+1. Now you can trigger something on state changes or directly react to the events triggered by the button and rawbutton channel.
 Here some examples:
     ```
-    rule 'Button rule using an item bound to the pressed-switch channel'

-    when
-        Item mybutton changed from ON to OFF
-    then
-        if (Light_Bedroom.state != ON)
-            Light_Bedroom.sendCommand(ON)
-        else
-            Light_Bedroom.sendCommand(OFF)
-    end

     rule "Button rule using the button channel"

     when